 Apo Whang-Od in person

 By 3:00 pm we came to meet Apo Whang-Od in person for picture taking.
 Excited and full of anticipation.
 Believe it or not, I was starstruck!
-Her arms are covered with tattoo, a ladder and a python.
-But she wasn’t smiling like the ones I saw in the net.
+Her arms are covered with a tattoo, a ladder, and a python.
+But she wasn’t smiling like the ones I saw on the net.
 Her eyes were drooping, an indication that she was sick.

 The Afternoon Walk